GKcodebase/Design/DesignPattern/src/main/java/ReadMe.md

              eg - Coffe Decortor wrapper can be added to use sugar and milk wrapper to get total cost.
     4.Facade    - simplified interface to a library, a framework, or any other complex set of classes. eg - Computer Facade will be having all cpu, memory and storage inside.
+    5.Flyweight - fit more objects into the available amount of RAM by sharing common parts of state between multiple objects instead of keeping all of the data in each object. eg - When we need to spawn large number of same objects, like particles in game.
+    6.Bridge    - split a large class or a set of closely related classes into two separate hierarchies—abstraction and implementation—which can be developed independently of each other eg - A shape class Containing a DrawApi , which can be implemented for any coloured shape 7.proxy     - Lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object. eg - A Credit card is proxy for bank and inturn proxy for cash.

 ### Behavioural Design patterns